-All travellers must have a mobile device to download the TraceTogether app.
-They are responsible for ensuring that their mobile devices are compatible with the TraceTogether app.
-The TraceTogether App can be downloaded from the iOS Play Store and Google Play Store and Huawei App Gallery.
+All travellers must have a mobile device to download the TraceTogether app from the iOS Play Store and Google Play Store and Huawei App Gallery.
 Travellers should consider renting a TraceTogether-compatible mobile device if they do not have one.

 No, travellers must keep their mobile devices and the Bluetooth function switched on at all times while in Singapore.

 SafeEntry is a national digital check-in system that logs the NRIC/FIN and mobile numbers of individuals visiting hotspots, workplaces of essential services, as well as selected public venues to prevent and control the transmission of COVID-19 through activities such as contact tracing and identification of COVID-19 clusters.